DSCI-310-2025/dsci-310-group-03/README.md

 Authors: Mengen Liu, Roy Oh, Kim Tan Palanca, Nicolas Zhu

 ## Project Summary
 This project aims to evaluate the performances of two machine learning models (i.e., logistic regression and random forest)  in predicting maternal health risk.
 These models are developed to determine whether a pregnant woman is of low, medium, or high risk based on various health indicators.
-The models were assessed using classification metrics such as accuracy, precision, recall, F1-score, and AUC-ROC curve.
+The models were assessed using their respective accuracies in correctly predicting health risk status.

 The [dataset](https://archive.ics.uci.edu/dataset/863/maternal+health+risk) used in this project is originally sources from UC Irvine Machine Learning Respository, consisting of 1014 observations and 7 features related to patient physiological measurements.